 systemctl restart deaddrop-postfix

 Deaddrop depends on DNS and must have a DNS server configured to resolve domain names.
-To set a DNS server, edit the file /etc/resolv.conf, e.g.:
+To set a DNS server, edit the file /etc/NetworkManager/system-connection/INTERFACE_NAME.nmconnection, e.g. adding the following in the IPv4 or IPv6 section:

 When deaddrop is configured with higher availability the permanent accounts will be duplicated to a secondary deaddrop server.
 The secondary server will fetch the latest backup from the master and configure the account.
 No temporary shares or files will be transferred.